judasgutenberg/Esp8266_RemoteControl/README.md

 ...
 ```

-Here is the actual configuration for a parser that finds the important values in a SolArk serial stream:
+Here is the actual configuration for a parser that finds the important values in the serial data SolArk inverter communicates to its WiFi dongle with:

 ```
 Characteristic #2;0x3ffbb61c;0x3ffbb5fc;4;5;6;7;8;9;10;11;2;3;0x3ffbb60c;0;1;0x3ffbb5dc;6;7;0x3ffbb5cc;12;13;14;15